 One of the biggest contributing factors to a well-founded moral center is to have a strong sense of identity.
 Knowing who they are will give their stature a sense of gravity.
 I have found that the strongest identity we can give kids is that they are loved regardless of performance, attractiveness, or accomplishments.
-If they don’t know they are loved they will search endlessly for it like a feather floating aimlessly in the breeze.
-My kids are taught that their identity is the love of the God that made them.
+If they don’t know they are loved, they will search endlessly for love like a feather floating aimlessly in the breeze.
+I teach my kids that their identity is found in the love of the God who made them.
 That love makes their lives eternally significant and valuable.
 Where are your kids finding their identity?

-Nothing teaches a person how to stand their ground more than personal experience.
-We all want to protect our kids, but fighting their battles for them sends the message that they are weak.
-The famous story of David slaying Goliath didn’t just magically happen.
+Nothing teaches people how to stand their ground more than personal experience.
+We all want to protect our kids, but fighting their battles for them sends the message that they’re weak.
+In the famous story of David slaying Goliath, David didn’t just magically slay the giant.
 David grew the moral courage, determination, and resolve during his days as a shepherd defending his flock against lions and bears.
-When the day came to take on Goliath he was ready.
+When the day came to take on Goliath, he was ready.
 Give advice, but let your kids fight their battles.

-What are some other ways to teach kids to have a strong moral backbone?
+Sound off: What are some other ways to teach kids to have a strong moral courage?

 Huddle Up Question